The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i covering fraction around haloes

 In conclusion, Fig.~\ref{fig:covf_sigma} highlights the role of clumpiness in the dispersion of \ion{O}{i} covering fraction values, showing how this can be related to local SFR.
-In fact, SFR values measured over short timescales play a key role in determining the covering fraction of high-mass haloes, highlighting the importance of UV energetic photons generated from local star formation activity in the ionisation of the CGM.
+In fact, SFR values measured over short timescales play a key role in determining the covering fraction of high-mass haloes, highlighting the importance of UV energetic photons generated from local star formation activity in the ionisation of the {virialised gas}.
 Conversely, for low-mass haloes, higher values of SFR over longer timescales favour the presence of high-density neutral oxygen in the halo, slightly increasing the \ion{O}{i} covering fraction.
-However, we do not exclude that other factors, such as the overall star formation history of the galaxy, together with the galactic environment also have an impact, especially at lower masses.
+However, we do not exclude that other factors, such as the galactic environment of the halo, also have an impact, especially at lower masses.